etn0427/Mech105/Algorithms/falsePosition/README.md

        fx - the function evaluated at the root location ea - the approximate relative error (%) iter - how many iterations were performed
+## Instructions:
+Type falsePosition(func,xl,xu,es,maxiter) into the command window.
+Ensure that the func is a predefined anonymous or symbolic funciton.